uavpal/disco4g/RPi/README.md

 Theory of operation:
 * there is routed access to 192.168.42.1 (real DISCO over tinc/LTE)
 * everything sent to DISCO (ie 192.168.42.1) should be faked to be sent by RPI_VPN_IPADDR (SC2 fake IP, as seen by real Disco over LTE)
-* everything sent back to RPI_VPN_IPADDR (ie to SC2 fake IP) should be forwarded to real SC2 IP
+* everything sent back to RPI_VPN_IPADDR from Disco (ie to SC2 fake IP) should be forwarded to real SC2 IP
-* everything forwarded back to real SC2 IP should be faked to be sent by 192.168.42.1 (real DISCO)

 ```bash
 # set variables to be used